Innisfree Volunteer Application Form - Section 1

 • Visa Status: International Applicants Only

-• The United States immigration services require that all international Innisfree volunteers have a B1/B2 non-immigrant visa to travel to the United States for a period of service in our community.
+• International volunteers are required to hold a B-1/B-2 non-immigrant visa to travel to the United States for their time at Innisfree.
 Please answer the following questions about your current visa status.
-Before proceeding, please review the current eligibility requirements for international candidates here.
+Before proceeding, please review the current eligibility requirements for international candidates.

 • Language Skills

-Please answer the following questions to indicate your level of English fluency.
+Please indicate your level of English fluency using the following scale:

-Basic – you can communicate on simple topics or know some phrases in this language.
+Basic — You can communicate on simple topics or know some common phrases.

-Conversational – you can communicate on everyday topics with minor grammar or vocabulary mistakes but you can’t write in this language.
+Conversational — You can communicate on everyday topics with minor grammar or vocabulary mistakes, but have limited written English.

-Fluent – you have the ability to express any idea without hesitation, with good vocabulary and grammar; people understand you easily.
-Both your spoken and written skills are good.
+Fluent — You can express yourself clearly and confidently, with good vocabulary and grammar.
+Both your spoken and written English are strong.

 • Browse Files